FlitIsScuffed/About-me-/README.md

 ![da36a81241d5c2145a2b1a53d03a33e6](https://github.com/user-attachments/assets/d0e0a14e-1ca8-4c4c-ba71-9caf30d6a3e8)
 ![a7604f212a301791574c3a7f94500759](https://github.com/user-attachments/assets/eeed4274-a613-46ab-91eb-f37f13b287e6)

-I am multifandomed, the list below is the Fandoms I am in (From most to least frequent interactions)
+I am multifandomed, the list below is the Fandoms I am in (From most to least frequent interactions);

 ° Undertale + Deltarune (Plus Undertake AUs)